a-kramer/RPN-derivative/README.md

 stack empty` to `stderr`).

-The output consists of space separated rpn expressions, so no mixups of this sort are likely to happen downstream (apart from negated variables, the doesn't work in rpn either).
+The output consists of space separated rpn expressions, so no mixups of this sort are likely to happen downstream.

 ### derivative